Before BabyLabor & DeliveryAfter Delivery

 - What should I bring to the hospital?

-Download our hospital checklist to help you prepare and pack the items you need as your delivery date approaches.
+Download our Maternity Welcome Guide to help you prepare and pack the items you need as your delivery date approaches.

 - If I have a birth plan, do I need to send it in before labor and delivery?

 If you have a birth plan, please review it with your provider prior to delivery and bring a copy of your birth plan with you on the day of delivery as well.

 - Where can I learn basic baby-care skills like infant CPR or even how to change a diaper?